-The cave of Agia Sofia is located 47km southwest of Chania, on the western walls of the gorge Topolia.
-The cave is located near the main road to Elafonisi.
-On the left of the cave entrance, there is the small church of Agia Sofia.
-The entrance of the cave has a width of 25m, while the height reaches 20m in many points.
-The cave has two rooms at different height, the surface of which is full of stalagmites.
+The cave of Agia Sofia (Santa Sophia) is located 47km southwest of Chania, on the western walls of the gorge Topolia, near the main road to Elafonisi.
+On the left of the cave entrance, there is the small church dedicated to Hagia Sophia (Wisdom of God).
+The entrance of the cave has a width of 25m, while the height reaches 20m in many points, being relly huge.
+The cave has two rooms with different heights, the surface of which is full of stalagmites.

-The Cave of Agia Sofia is very important for biologists because it hosts the spider Pholcus creticus.
+The cave of Agia Sofia is very important for speleobiologists because it hosts the spider Pholcus creticus.
 The species is stenoendemic, i.e. has been identified only in this cave.